 Once the harvest is over, you may need to replant the area depending on the quantity and quality of trees you cut.
 The Oregon Department of Forestry will send you a letter if reforestation is required.
 Seedlings are hard to find these days, so make sure you order them before you harvest.

-Selling logs is a complicated process that requires time and a thorough understanding of the timber industry, but when done correctly is a useful tool to help you meet your management objectives.
+Selling logs is a complicated process that requires time and a thorough understanding of the timber industry, but when done correctly it is a useful tool to help you meet your management objectives.
 Those lacking experience should consider seeking the assistance of a consulting forester.